facebook/docusaurus/website/docs/using-plugins.md

 # Using Plugins

 **The Docusaurus core doesn't provide any feature of its own.** All features are delegated to individual plugins: the [docs](./guides/docs/docs-introduction.md) feature provided by the [docs plugin](./api/plugins/plugin-content-docs.md); the [blog](./blog.mdx) feature provided by the [blog plugin](./api/plugins/plugin-content-blog.md); or individual [pages](./guides/creating-pages.md) provided by the [pages plugin](./api/plugins/plugin-content-pages.md).
+If there are no plugins installed, the site won't contain any routes.

-You may not need to install them one-by-one though: they can be distributed as a bundle in a [preset](#using-presets).
+You may not need to install common plugins one-by-one though: they can be distributed as a bundle in a [preset](#using-presets).
 For most users, plugins are configured through the preset configuration.

 We maintain a [list of official plugins](./api/plugins/overview.md), but the community has also created some [unofficial plugins](/community/resources#community-plugins).
 If you want to add any feature: autogenerating doc pages, executing custom scripts, integrating other services... be sure to checkout the list: someone may have implemented it for you!